ava-labs/avalanchego/snow/engine/snowman/block/README.md

 `Height` is a `uint64` type and represents the block height state summaries refers to. `Height` offers the succinct way to address a state summary.

 `ID` is a `ids.ID` type and in our intention is the verifiable way to address a state summary.
-In our C-chain implementation, a state summary `ID` it's the hash of state summary bytes.
+In our C-chain implementation, a state summary `ID` is the hash of the state summary bytes.

 ### Frontier validation